phillipsharring/seia-laravel-pages/README.md

 ];
 ```

 Publish files for the package.
-In your seia-laravel-core application, do `php artisan publish --provider="Seia\Pages\Providers\SeiaPagesServiceProvider"`.
+In your seia-laravel-core application, do this:

+`php artisan vendor:publish --provider="Seia\Pages\Providers\SeiaPagesServiceProvider"